qrohlf/S./Readme.md

 > S.

-Refers to the fictional **character** S. from *Ship Of Theseus*.
+Refers to the fictional character S. from *Ship Of Theseus*.

 > "S."

 Refers to the novel titled "*S.*" written by J.J.
-Abrams and Doug Dorst, including all artifacts, marganalia, etc.
+Abrams and Doug Dorst, including all artifacts, marginalia, etc.

 > the Symbol